Understanding Hearing Loss

 When was the last time you laughed with a friend or family member?
-Experts agree that socializing is key to experiencing happiness at every stage of life—but untreated hearing loss can put a strain on our most important relationships.
+Socializing is key to experiencing happiness at every stage of life—but untreated hearing loss can put a strain on our most important relationships.

 Social isolation brought on by hearing loss can cause or worsen symptoms of depression, so it’s important to get checked by a hearing care professional as soon as possible.